 If it seems unusual for ol’ miseryguts Mort to fall in love, then the reasons for this delirium are all too familiar to the series’ concentration on misery, drudgery, boredom and squalor as the ideal way of life.
 Olive is ugly, loud, rude, aggressive, and the licensee of a pub that is dirty, squalid, uncomfortable, dingy, and never open.
 Oh, and she throws customers out for such sins as smiling, talking, being women and wanting drinks during licensing hours.

 Of course Uncle Mort is in love.
 Mr Brandon and Carter worship the ground on which this pub squats.

 Of course, there’s always Linda Preston, whose doo-dahs continually threaten to escape their minimal confinement.
-Deirdre Costello is once again wonderfully self-aware in a role that could too easily have degenerated intro mere blonde-bimbo, and she adds life to the screen every time she sashays across it, rolling her hips and double her entendres.
+Deirdre Costello is once again wonderfully self-aware in a role that could too easily have degenerated into mere blonde-bimbo, and she adds life to the screen every time she sashays across it, rolling her hips and doubling her entendres.

 There are some good lines in those last three episodes, when the inherent absurdity of the Brandon world finally breaks through normality and establishes its own suspension of disbelief, and there is one line that had me rolling on the floor laughing.
 But generally, series 4 is the weakest of the series and it were better it ended then.

 Liz Fielding never really gets the chance to impose herself as Pat in the way Anita Carey did, whilst Keith Drinkel is much less forceful this time round, having weaker and more passive material to work with.
 There’s a final cast change: Bert Palmer was no longer able to play Uncle Staveley and the role was taken over by former Music Hall star Leslie Sarony, who was smaller and more rubicund and who looked too comic for the role.